 Drug prediction results based on multi-regulator-driven dysfunction module and drug target information showed that Sarilumab had significant regulatory effects on six dysfunction modules.
-Sarilumab is a human monoclonal antibody against IL-6 receptor-alpha, which has the ability to reduce neutrophils, elucidating that the drug has a certain effect on inflammation[46].
+Sarilumab is a human monoclonal antibody against IL-6 receptor-alpha, which has the ability to reduce neutrophils, showing that the drug has a certain effect on inflammation[46].
 26 DEGs results were obtained with DEGs targeting HBV and HCC.
-Among them, BCHE targeted predictive drug Mefloquine acts on the beta-catenin pathway and plays a role in the treatment of HCC[47].
+Among them, butyrylcholinesterase targeted predictive drug Mefloquine acts on the beta-catenin pathway and plays a role in the treatment of HCC[47].
 Sulpiride induces fatty liver in rats by phosphorylating IRS-1 in Ser 307-mediated adipose tissue insulin resistance, so the drug may have potential toxic side effects on the liver[48].
 Many drugs need to be further explored for their treatment or side effects.
 However, this study provides a new method for choosing common drugs for HBV and HCC.
 This is not just helpful for drug research and development personnel to conduct drug screening, but also provides theoretical guidance for clinical medical personnel to conduct personalized treatment.
 Generally speaking, the functional module-based approach can not only comprehensively and thoroughly explore the mechanism of the occurrence and development of disease, but also predict its potential therapeutic methods and mechanisms.

 ARTICLE HIGHLIGHTS